Urethritis means ‘inflammation of the urethra’, and it can have a few causes, including infection and irritation.1

 Symptoms of urethritis

-The urethra feels irritated, either mildly or severely.
-If there is blood in your urine, you have a fever, or are in severe pain, you may have a severe infection and should seek medical attention.
+The urethra feels irritated, either mildly or severely.3 If there is blood in your urine, you have a fever, or are in severe pain, you may have a severe infection and should seek medical attention.

-Some underlying causes of urethritis
+Some underlying causes of urethritis4

 - Urinary tract infection